kubernetes-hy/kubernetes-hy.github.io/pages/part1/part1.md

 - "Monoliths are the future" - Kelsey Hightower, Staff Developer Advocate at Google, ["Monoliths are the Future"](https://changelog.com/posts/monoliths-are-the-future)

-For the context of this unpopular opinion Kelsey Hightower points the fault at *Distributed Monoliths* where you have a large number of microservices without a good reason.
+For the context of this unpopular opinion, Kelsey Hightower points the fault at *Distributed Monoliths* where you have a large number of microservices without a good reason.

 - "Run a small team, not a tech behemoth?
 Embrace the monolith and make it majestic.
 You Deserve It!" - David Heinemeier Hansson, cofounder & CTO at Basecamp, ["The Majestic Monolith"](https://m.signalvnoise.com/the-majestic-monolith/)